tchx84/Gameeky/CONTRIBUTING.md

 Additionally, you can add your name to [the list of contributors](./src/gameeky/common/widgets/about_window.ui) in a separate commit.

+## Changing the user interface

+All the user interfaces were built with [Cambalache](https://flathub.org/apps/ar.xjuan.Cambalache).
+Therefore, it's the recommended tool for manipulating the *UI* files of this project.

 ## Adding new translations

 Gameeky requires that both the user interface and the beginner's guide are translated.
 To translate the user interface to a new language, run these commands on the terminal: